 Between the ages of 14 and 17, Gemma presented several times to primary care, due to abdominal cramping and stomach upset in connection with food intake.
 During that period of time, the GP advised her to ensure she followed a healthy, varied and fiber-rich diet.

-Coeliac disease has a prevalence of 1 percent in the general population,3 and up to 4.7 percent in patients who were diagnosed with IBS based on symptom criteria.4
+Celiac disease has a prevalence of 1 percent in the general population,3 and up to 4.7 percent in patients who were diagnosed with IBS based on symptom criteria.4

 Between the ages of 23 and 29, Gemma experienced three complicated pregnancies.
 With all three, she suffered from intense pruritis during the last two trimesters, with very high levels of serum bilirubin and alanine aminotransferase.
 Intrahepatic cholestasis of pregnancy was determined to be the cause, and the pruritis spontaneously resolved in the postnatal period.
 All three children were born prematurely.

-Coeliac disease is associated with high miscarriage rates, intrauterine growth retardation, low birth weight, and preterm birth.5
+Celiac disease is associated with high miscarriage rates, intrauterine growth retardation, low birth weight, and preterm birth.5

 By the time of her GP appointment in July 2018, Gemma had been struggling with her bowel symptoms for the past 11 years.